pylNeuralNet/workshop-algorithms-data-structures/README.md

 2. Modern C++ design techniques and optimizations other than GoF Design Patterns
     - RAII but also many more
+    - compiler implementation of virtual and what about it
     - I threw in some SOLID etc just to show how this Courses techniques naturally and innately implement good design principles

 3. Template Metaprogramming